amozisova/drumkit/README.md

 - Download or clone the repository onto your machine.
 - Extract the .zip file.
 - Open .html file in your browser.
-- Alternatively you can click on the following Site Link to view.